Sing Loud, Sing Proud!: Reception

 Allmusic gave Sing Loud, Sing Proud! a score of three stars out of five, and called it "a decent addition to the band's album roster."

-Punknews.org gave the album four out of five stars said the album "blends the sounds of 'Do or Die' and 'The Gang's All Here,'" and that "the Murphy’s skill is in blending their folk influences into their street punk sound, without losing the attitude and energy of the latter.
+Punknews.org gave the album four out of five stars said the album "blends the sounds of 'Do or Die' and 'The Gang's All Here,'" and that "the Murphy's skill is in blending their folk influences into their street punk sound, without losing the attitude and energy of the latter.
 This separates the band from acts with similar setups like Flogging Molly."

 Cover art

-The mural on the cover actually exists in South Boston on the corner of West Broadway and C Streets.
+The mural on the cover actually exists in South Boston on the corner of West Broadway and C Streets on the wall of "Al's Liquor Store."
 The mural was painted by Tricia O'Neill and her father Patrick O'Neill in the summer of 2000.
-Tricia was hired by Ken Casey and his wife.
-Their relationship continued - Pat was in the follow up album's video for "Walk Away" and Tricia did the "Blackout" cover and interior photo artwork.
-The mural is one of the last murals left in South Boston, as others have been painted over.
+Tricia was hired by Ken Casey and his wife, Jenn.
+Their relationship continued—Pat was in the follow-up album's video for "Walk Away" and Tricia photographed the "Blackout" cover and interior artwork, then both the Dropkick and Tricia became involved with the Red Sox.
+The Dropkicks' Music became synonymous with the team while Tricia began doing all the hand lettering in Fenway Park during the expansion of the park of course with the help of her father Pat and also her husband Steve Brettler.
+A more recent collaboration was some photography at a Dropkick Murphys show in Dublin, Ireland at the "Vicar Street" venue.